openedx/edx-documentation/en_us/install_operations/source/configuration/youtube_api.rst

 #.
 Save and close the file.

 #.
 Run Ansible so that it applies your YouTube API key to your Open edX
    installation.

-If you are running the Open edX Cypress release, run the following command.
+   For example, if you are running the Open edX Cypress release, run the following command.

    .. code-block:: bash